CycloneDX/guides/SBOM/en/0x52-Linking.md

 * Reference a specific component or service in one BOM from another BOM

 ### Linking to External BOMs
-External references provide a way to document systems, sites, and information related to the component.
+As mentioned earlier, external references point to resources outside the object they're associated with and may be external to the BOM, or may refer to resources within the BOM.
 External references can be applied to individual components, services, or to the BOM itself.
-One external reference type is `bom`, which can point to a URL of where the BOM is located or BOM-Link URI that references the precise serial number and version of the BOM.
+For example, a component could specify an external reference pointing to the BOM describing that component.

 ```json
 "externalReferences": [